 Thus, the Court held that there was no error in admitting the lab information, and the defendant’s rights were not violated by not being able to cross examine the workers who processed and analyzed the results.

 Make sure your constitutional rights are protected if you are arrested in Maryland.
-Contact the attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss your rights in the criminal justice system.
+Contact the attorneys of Brassel Alexander, LLC today for a free consultation to discuss your rights in the criminal justice system.